-On March 1, 2009, the Special Tribunal for Lebanon, which was established pursuant to United Nations Security Council Resolution 1757 initially to prosecute persons responsible for the bombing that killed former Prime Minister Hariri, commenced its operations.
+On March 1, 2009, the STL, which was established pursuant to United Nations Security Council Resolution 1757 initially to prosecute persons responsible for the bombing that killed former Prime Minister Hariri, commenced its operations.

-On April 29, 2009, following a submission by the Prosecutor of the Special Tribunal for Lebanon, Mr. Bellemare, considering that the information currently available to him was insufficiently credible to warrant indictment of the persons detained and that, in light of these circumstances and of the principle of presumption of innocence, there was no cause, at the then-current stage in the proceedings, to hold them in detention, the Pre-Trial Judge, Judge Daniel Fransen, issued an order releasing the four senior Lebanese security and military officers who were detained in Lebanon.
+On April 29, 2009, following a submission by the Prosecutor of the STL, Mr. Bellemare, considering that the information currently available to him was insufficiently credible to warrant indictment of the persons detained and that, in light of these circumstances and of the principle of presumption of innocence, there was no cause, at the then-current stage in the proceedings, to hold them in detention, the Pre-Trial Judge, Judge Daniel Fransen, issued an order releasing the four senior Lebanese security and military officers who were detained in Lebanon.